deepmodeling/tbplas/doc/source/tutorial/overview.rst

 level the user can specify the number of replicated primitive cells, boundary conditions, vacancies, additional intra-hopping terms (instance of :class:`.IntraHopping` class), and modifiers to orbital positions.
-Heterogenous systems, e.g., slabs with adatoms or hetero-structures with multiple layers, are modeled as separate supercells plus inter-hopping terms (instance of :class:`.InterHopping` class).
+Heterogenous systems, e.g., slabs with adatoms or hetero-structures with multiple layers, are modeled as separate supercells plus inter-hopping terms (instance of :class:`.SCInterHopping` class).
 The :class:`.Sample` class is a unified interface to both homogenous and heterogenous systems, from which the band structure and density of states can be obtained via exact-diagonalization.
 Different kinds of perturbations, e.g., electric and magnetic fields, strain, can be specified at :class:`.Sample` level.
 Also, it acts as the starting point for TBPM calculations.